ansible/ansible-ai-connect-service/docs/pycharm-setup.md

 ![](images/pycharm-image7.png)

-then you will see the login screen with the "Log in with GitHub" button.
+then you will see the login screen.
-Click the button and it will guide you to the Terms of Use page, etc.
+Type Username/Password = testuser/testuser, then click the login button

+> [!NOTE] Your browser may complain that the password is too simple  😀

 ![](images/pycharm-image3.png)

 Click **Authorize** on the Authorize Aunsible AI Connect for VS Code popup.